dutc/neocrisis/README.md

 }
 ```

+The above output shows one object, an asteroid (note the type: rock)

-Fire a slug at 99942 apophis, naming it "100 @ apophis".
+Next, we can fire a slug at 99942 apophis, naming it "100 @ apophis".

 ```sh
 $ http POST http://neocrisis.xyz/railgun name='100 @ apophis' theta:=0 phi:=0